Accelerating universe at the end of time: Constraints on FLRW-cosmologies

-Even with all the caveats above, we stress that the bound applies only to quintessence-like proposals in which one assumes that we are currently observing an asymptotic regime of the cosmological evolution.
-It does not inform us about inflation since the latter can be realized as a transient solution, rather than as an asymptotic attractor.
-As a final comment, we emphasize that the bound in eq. (\ref{epsilon bound}) highlights the difficulty of satisfying the slow-roll condition in a late-time accelerating phase.
+Importantly, we stress that the bound applies only to quintessence-like proposals in which one assumes that we are currently observing an asymptotic regime of the cosmological evolution.
+It does not inform us about inflation since the latter should be realized as a transient solution.
+Finally, we emphasize that the bound highlights the difficulty of satisfying the slow-roll condition at late-time cosmic stages.